jewelsofthought/neshama/site/posts/freedom/week_7/malkuth_yesod.md

 </div>

 We are engaging the energies of the _sefirot_ as they flow into **Malchut**, the _sefirah_ of this final week of this Omer journey.
-Into **Malchut**, this Kingdom, we bring **Yesod**, the place of our ego. **Yesod** is the Foundation of our lesser "i" with which we interact with each other and with our world.
+Into **Malchut**, this Kingdom, we bring **Yesod**, the place of our ego. **Yesod** is the Foundation of our lesser 'i' with which we interact with each other and with our world.
 The channel of Light is experienced between the genital area and the base of the spine.

 It is possible, all too possible, to exist at **Malchut** without ever awakening to **Yesod**, eventually forgetting our fuller ego-self.
 The ego itself is an awakening of self-consciousness, without which we live with no perception of purpose beyond the fulfilment of material needs, and meaning beyond the identification with role, person or pattern in **Malchut**.